Exotic critical states as fractional Fermi seas in the one-dimensional Bose gas: Abstract

 \section{Abstract}

 Critical quantum field theories occupy a central position in modern theoretical physics for their inherent universality stemming from long-range correlations.
 As an example, the Tomonaga–Luttinger liquid (TLL) describes a wealth of one-dimensional quantum systems at low temperatures.
 Its behavior is deeply rooted in the emergence of an effective Fermi sea, leading to power-law correlations and Friedel oscillations.
 A promising direction to realize systems exhibiting novel universal behavior beyond TLL is through the generalization of the underlying Fermi sea.
-In this Letter, we show that fractional Fermi seas with reduced occupancy arise in an integrable Bose gas driven out of equilibrium by cyclic changes in interactions from repulsive to attractive.
+In this Letter, we show that fractional Fermi seas with reduced occupancy arise in an integrable Bose gas driven out of equilibrium by cyclic changes in interactions across the full range of repulsive and attractive regimes.
 The correlation functions feature signatures of criticality incompatible with a conventional TLL, suggesting a novel critical phase.
 Our predictions, based on Generalized Hydrodynamics, are directly relevant to cold atoms.

 \para{Introduction.} Low-temperature quantum matter manifests emergent universality deeply connected with the statistics and symmetries of its microscopic constituents, captured by effective quantum field theories~\cite{fradkin2013field}.
 Particularly important are critical, or gapless, field theories, featuring long-range correlations and possibly conformal invariance~\cite{francesco2012conformal}.
 A prominent example is the celebrated Tomonaga-Luttinger liquid (TLL)~\cite{Haldane1981,Cazalilla2004}, which describes the low-energy properties of a wealth of one dimensional quantum models.
 The TLL is associated with Fermi seas and low-energy excitations around the Fermi momentum $p_F$, resulting in correlation functions with power-law decay~\cite{Cazalilla2004} and Friedel oscillations (FO)~\cite{Cazalilla2004,Friedel1952} with natural wavelength $\hbar/p_F$.
 While Fermi seas generally arise in fermionic systems, in one dimension quantum statistics and interactions are deeply intertwined.
 Hence, Fermi seas and TLL behavior may also emerge for interacting bosons at low-temperatures~\cite{vonDelft1998}.